-Important Notice Regarding Certain Licenses
+Important Notice Regarding Certain Licenses (most contractor licenses not affected - see below)

 The North Carolina General Assembly recently enacted new legislation that became effective October 1, 2016.
 Unfortunately, a portion of the General Statute that allows the Board to issue certain licenses was inadvertently deleted in the legislative process.